nicolasramosee/nicolasramosee/README.md

 # Hi, I'm Nicolas Ramos!

-I’m an electrical engineering graduate focused on the physical and electromagnetic behavior of hardware systems, particularly how layout, materials, interference, and non-ideal effects influence real-world performance.
+I’m an electrical engineering graduate focused on the physical and electromagnetic behavior of hardware systems, particularly how layout, materials, interference, and non-ideal effects influence real world performance.
 My interests lie in understanding not just whether a system works, but why it behaves the way it does under practical constraints.
-My experience spans RF/microwave design, embedded firmware development, and system-level integration, connecting high-frequency hardware with real-time control and signal processing.
-I’m especially interested in mixed-signal and RF systems where physics, implementation, and validation intersect.
+My experience spans RF/microwave design, embedded firmware development, and system level integration, connecting hardware with control and signal processing.
+I’m especially interested in mixed signal and RF systems where physics, implementation, and validation intersect.
 I’m looking to continue growing in roles involving hardware development, characterization, and system integration across RF, communications, and embedded platforms.